Doctors Note Logo

 Vivid dreams are often a sign that your brain is active and functioning as it should.

 However, if dreams involve physical movement, aggression, or injury — or if they changed suddenly later in life — don't ignore it.
-You can start by using a free symptom checker to assess whether your experiences align with Rapid Eye Movement (REM) Sleep Behavior Disorder, then discuss your results with a doctor to determine the best next steps.
+Take a few minutes to assess your symptoms using a free online tool that evaluates Rapid Eye Movement (REM) Sleep Behavior Disorder, then bring those results to your doctor to help guide an informed conversation about your sleep health.

 Sleep is one of the most important windows into brain health.
 Pay attention to what your dreams are telling you — but don't panic.
 Most of the time, those nightly "movies" are simply your brain doing essential maintenance work.